Supplier Management Systems

 These problems grow with headcount and spend volume.
 What the owner could track personally across five suppliers becomes unmanageable across twenty.
 Formalising the process is not about adding paperwork.
 It is about maintaining control as the business grows.

-Before you can manage suppliers systematically, you need a single register of who they are.
+Supplier management starts with a single register of who you buy from.
 Not a contacts list, but a proper supplier record that captures everything relevant to the commercial relationship.
+Until that record exists, every other control sits on guesswork.

 What a supplier record should contain